lisdude/toaststunt/docs/README.md

-See `README.lambdamoo' for general information on LambdaMOO.
+See `README.stunt' for general information on Stunt.

 ToastStunt is the server that runs [Miriani](https://www.toastsoft.net).
 It has a number of features of dubious usefulness that have been tacked on over the past decade, a semi-complete list of which can be found below: